moonshine-software/doc/en/security/authentication.md

 <a name="custom-user-model"></a>
 ## Custom user model

-If you want to use your own user model instead of `MoonshineUser`, you can specify it in the configuration:
+If you want to use your own user model instead of `MoonshineUser`, you can specify it in the configuration.

 ```php
 'auth' => [